 secedit /configure /cfg %windir%\inf\defltbase.inf /db defltbase.sdb /verbose

-- Boot from Windows installation disk and run the command line (Shift+F10)
+- Boot your computer from any Windows installation media and open the command prompt (

 - Run the command: